Strategic Defence of the Parity Accord

 The Solution

 The Parity Accord does not govern through symbols, nor does it seek to erase them.
-Instead, it re-grounds contested symbolism in shared historical inheritance rather than political authority.
+Instead, it re-grounds contested symbolism in shared historical context rather than political authority.

 How It Resolves It

-By identifying Aoife MacMurrough as a historical hinge and Meath as neutral common ground, the Accord reframes royalty as shared inheritance rather than political supremacy.
+By identifying historical entanglement and institutional neutrality, the Accord reframes royalty and national symbolism as shared heritage rather than political supremacy.

 This allows Unionist heritage to be recognised without dominance, and Irish sovereignty to be affirmed without erasure.
 Symbolism is permitted to exist without destabilising parity or governance.